Skip to main content

 How Trauma-Informed OCD Therapy Helps

-Treatment at CALM Therapy Center may include a combination of:
+Treatment at CALM may include a combination of the following approaches.

 ERP is introduced thoughtfully and collaboratively.
 In some cases, treatment begins with response prevention and brief periods of non-intervention before formal exposure exercises are added.